I am just an average scientist - title

 I am just an average scientist – what can I do?

-When we organize courses for PhD students and postdocs “to become excellent in research” many of them are overwhelmed by the aim of “scientific excellence”.
-A handful of young researchers has a burning ambition to become excellent – and mostly they succeed.
+A handful of young researchers have a burning ambition to become excellent – mostly, they succeed.
 Unfortunately, the large majority tends to interpret “excellence” as an unrealistic or even unattractive aim.
-During the last decade, I realized that a few simple strategies can help young researchers to overcome the feeling of being overwhelmed by the concept of “excellence”.

-The first and most important step: stop comparing yourself with persons who are much more experienced and have worked much longer on their careers.
-If you are a young scientist do NOT compare yourself with a scientific star who publishes high impact papers since the late eighties – it is impossible NOT to get depressed when you do that.
+It is impossible NOT to get depressed when you do that.
 You must realize that these scientific stars are outliers.
-In other words, most scientists are by definition “average” and find themselves in the middle of the bell curve.
+In other words, most scientists are, by definition, “average” and find themselves in the middle of the Bell curve.
 Do not compare yourself with outliers.

-It is a big psychological mistake to define yourself as “just average” or “just mediocre”.
-You may argue that this is just a way of being modest and humble.
-However, in most cases it will be interpreted as a sign of low self-esteem.
 In addition, people tend to accept negative judgments about you – especially when you make them yourself.
-Thus, never call yourself “just average”.
+Thus, never call yourself “just average.”
 At least not in public :).

 Most scientists envy the big science stars – but would you pay the price for such a success?